Check-in: From 9:00 to 13:00 hrs. every FRIDAY.

 Day 1 – Puerto Montt – Check in and Embarkation

-Check-in is carried out from 9:00 to 13:00 hrs. in our offices located at Angelmó 1735, Puerto Montt, where our port staff will receive your luggage and guide you in loading your vehicle, if you are travelling in one.
-The passengers shall embark at 17:00 hr.
-Once onboard, crew members will give a welcome talk and some information for a safe and fun journey, to later depart at 20:00 hrs. and sail through the Patagonian Fjords, with final destination at Puerto Natales.
+Check-in is carried out from 9:00 to 13:00 hrs. in our offices located at Holiday Inn Express, S/N Juan Soler Manfredini Ave., First Floor, Costanera Mall, where our port staff will receive your luggage and guide you in loading your vehicle, if you are travelling in one.
+The passengers shall embark at 14:00 hr.
+Once onboard, crew members will give a welcome talk and some information for a safe and fun journey, to later depart at 16:00 hrs. and sail through the Patagonian Fjords, with final destination at Puerto Natales.